robin-hodge/robin-hodge/README.md

 🧐 My curiosity about development was fostered through working in teaching - to try and save us all time, I made automated report writing assistants and timetabling systems that were used accross the school, and a website for students to use for revision.
 I'm excited to shape this prior interest and aptitude into a career as a software developer.

 🏃 I like staying active, and regularly go climbing, running and hiking, and play football every week.
-I am also an enthusastic DJ, and play occasionally at festivals and in nightclubs (but mostly from my bedroom!).
+I am also an enthusastic DJ, and play occasionally at festivals and in nightclubs.

 📭 I am interested in exciting developer roles!
 Please get in touch if you are hiring!